World's oldest people meet modern world

 Story highlights

-- The San are direct descendants of the first Homo sapiens.
+- The San are direct descendants of the first Homo sapiens

-- They live across South Africa, Botswana, Angola and Namibia.
+- They live across South Africa, Botswana, Angola and Namibia

-- In Botswana they're known as the Basarwa, and live a largely nomadic lifestyle
+- In Botswana, they're known as the Basarwa, and they live a largely nomadic lifestyle

-- But their culture, traditions and heritage are at risk of being lost forever.

 (CNN)Caught between modernity and 20,000 years as hunter-gatherers, the San people sit at a crossroads.

-An indigenous people in Southern Africa, they are our oldest human ancestors, DNA testing proving the San are direct descendants of the first Homo sapiens.
+An indigenous people in southern Africa, they are our oldest human ancestors, DNA testing proving the San are direct descendants of the first Homo sapiens.
 But today their culture, traditions and heritage are at risk of being lost forever.

 The San live across South Africa, Botswana, Angola and Namibia.
 In Botswana they're known as the Basarwa, where they live a largely nomadic lifestyle that has remained undisturbed for millennia.